 Would be at the top, if it weren’t for one insanely cool game:

-One of the most beautiful anime games to come to the PSP: Sword Art Online – Infinity Moment.
+Here it is, the moment you’ve all been waiting for.
+The best Anime PSP game is also one of the most beautiful games to come to the PSP: Sword Art Online – Infinity Moment.

 This single-player MMORPG has all of the bells and whistles one would expect from a role-playing game (though the title is a bit misleading, as the game does not actually go “online”).

 “Infinity Moment” is one of those games that has data all over the screen… which sometimes is overwhelming.

 But for the JRPG experienced players, there is something satisfying about all of those systems working side-by-side and watching those experience points add up.

 Due to its critical acclaim and popularity, a remake for the PlayStation Vita was also released.